a2uuz/jsdom/README.md

 # My Day #

-a daily todo list app that let you add or delete your tasks  `the project is still in production`
+a daily todo list app that lets you add or delete your tasks.
+  `the project is still in production`

 [Live Site](https://a2uuz.github.io/jsdom/)
 ------------------------------------